-- Students who do not hold any professional accounting designations but are seeking to have prior experience recognized. - Students who are working abroad.
+Students who do not hold any professional accounting designations but are seeking to have prior experience recognized should submit their experience, with appropriate verifications directly within PERT.

+This also applies to students who are working abroad.
 They are encouraged to seek opportunities where supervision is provided by an IFAC accountant.